 1 day is 50 JD (70 US$), 2 days is 55 JD, 3 days is 60 JD.
 The gate opens at 6 am to 6 pm (summertime), 6 am to 4 pm (winter time).
 You have to leave the site within 5 pm (winter), 7 pm (summer).
 We suggest spending 1 day an half/2 days to enjoy the whole site and the trails.
 Remember that you must submit your valid passport or ID to the tickets office.

-We spent in Petra 1 day a half visiting the entire site and completing the trails mentioned.
-The first day we completed the Main trail, the Monastery trail and Treasury trail (prohibited); the second half-day the High Place of Sacrifice – Wadi al Fasara and al Khubtha trail, then we left the site around 1.30 pm to reach the Wadi Rum Desert.
+We spent in Petra 1 day and a half visiting the entire site and completing the trails mentioned.
+The first day we completed the Main trail, the Monastery trail and Treasury trail (unofficial); the second half-day the High Place of Sacrifice – Wadi al Farasa and al Khubtha trail, then we left the site around 1.30 pm to reach the Wadi Rum Desert.

-You can complete your Petra experience with a visit of Petra Night Show, a way to see part of the rock city by candlelight (the Siq and the Treasury).
-It costs 17 JD and runs Monday, Wednesday and Thursday from 8.30 pm to 10.30 pm; Meeting point: visitor centre.
+You can complete your experience enjoying the Petra Night Show, a way to see part of Petra by candlelight (the Siq and the Treasury).
+It costs 17 JD and runs Monday, Wednesday and Thursday from 8.30 pm to 10.30 pm; Meeting point: the Visitor Centre.

-Petra town offers a wide range of accommodations.
-We slept at the Edom Hotel, only 5 minutes walk from Petra visitors centre and next to Tourism street where the restaurants are located.
+Wadi Musa offers a wide range of accommodations.
+We slept at the Edom Hotel, only 5 minutes walk from Petra Visitors Centre and next to Tourism street where the restaurants are located.

 Close to the visitor centre, you also find the following accommodations:

 Always close to the visitor centre, there is a lovely bar, “The Cave“, where you can spend your night smoking shisha and drinking a cold beer or a cocktail.
-If you want to know more about restaurants in Petra town, click here.
+If you want to know more about restaurants in Wadi Musa, click here.

 If you are looking for a local guide to arrange your trip around Jordan, we suggest you Shaher Zayadneh (WhatsApp:+962 777592772 – FB: Shaher Zayadneh).

-If you need a local tour operator, 10-minute walk from the Petra Gate, along Tourism street, you’ll find the office of Jordan tour and travel agency.
+If you need a local tour operator, 10-minute walk from the Petra Gate, along Tourism street, you’ll find the Jordan Tour and Travel agency’s office.